fbohz/fbohz.github.io/_posts/2020-04-05-looking_ahead.markdown

 If I was going to guess back then, how these days I was going to be writing about social distancing and promoting [online and virtual networking](https://medium.com/@fbohorqu/stuck-at-home-join-these-tech-business-conferences-events-online-and-free-9e5a5843d80b), probably I never would've guessed that.

-Let's take a deep breath and reflect on what's next (or the next chapter) of this coding journey.
+Let's take a deep breath and reflect on what's next, like the next chapter, of this coding journey.

 ## So, what's next?